-Despite the recent increases in reporting and referrals the extent of modern slavery in the UK is likely to be far greater than the above statistics would suggest.
+Despite the recent increases in reporting and referrals, the extent of modern slavery in the UK is likely to be far greater than the above statistics would suggest.

 The Home Office has in its annual report on Modern Slavery for 2020 referenced a report by the Centre for Social Justice, titled 'It still happens here: Fighting UK slavery in the 2020s', which estimated that there could be at least 100,000 victims of modern slavery in the UK.

 In a report, by the Office for National Statistics (ONS) published in March 2020, it was highlighted that there were significant challenges in producing an accurate measure of the prevalence of modern slavery, given the hidden nature of this crime, lack of a definitive source of data and difficulties in establishing a suitable method to accurately quantify the number of victims of modern slavery in the UK.

-3. Our Approach
+3. Our approach

-3.1 The Coordinated Community Response
+3.1 The coordinated community response

-Hammersmith & Fulham takes a Coordinated Community Response (CCR) to ending modern slavery and asks everyone to take responsibility.
+Hammersmith & Fulham takes a coordinated community response (CCR) to ending modern slavery and asks everyone to take responsibility.
 The CCR requires us not only to respond appropriately within our own agencies, but also to work together with other organisations.

 During a survivor's journey, the chances are they will encounter dozens of different agencies.
 Each one holds a piece of the puzzle and by responding appropriately and working together we can ensure the survivor doesn't fall through the gaps.
 This is the CCR.

-This CCR strategy sets out a shared understanding of how we plan to tackle modern slavery over the next five years and reach our overall vision of ending modern slavery in Hammersmith & Fulham.
+This CCR strategy sets out a shared understanding of how we plan to tackle modern slavery over the next 5 years and reach our overall vision of ending modern slavery in Hammersmith & Fulham.

-Figure 4: Example showing a sample of the different agencies that can work together to provide support:
+Examples of agencies that can work together to provide support to the survivor are: